If you would like to receive Pastor Harris’ weekly sermons via e-mail, Click Here)

 *Blessed are the meek, they inherit the earth

-Happy are the assertive/mighty, they will take over
+Happy are the assertive/mighty, they will take over the earth

 *Blessed are those hunger & thirst after righteousness, they will be satisfied

-Happy are those hunger & thirst after mammon, they
+Happy are those hunger & thirst after mammon, they will get success

 *Blessed are the merciful, they will receive mercy